veshter/package/doc/migration/veshternetwork.md

 -----------------

 ### Google Authentication (OATH2) API
 Visit the [Google Console] (https://code.google.com/apis/console) using a generic account (preferably only used for this web site) and then create a new web application client ID.
 Record the Client ID, Client secret and API key.
-You will need them later in the installation.
+You will need them in the configuration step.

 For Redirect URLs enter:
 + http://www.YOUR-DOMAIN-NAME.com/log.vesh?do=login